Answering the Question, “Do Tonewoods Affect Electric Guitars?”

 Now we get to the rub.

-People will make all sorts of claims when it comes to tonewoods and electric guitars.
+People make all sorts of claims when it comes to tonewoods and electric guitars.
 And by “people,” I don’t just mean keyboard warriors on the internet.
 Guitar brands use these claims in their marketing materials all the time.
-Maple fretboards are often marketed as being snappier and producing a brighter sound than rosewood.
-Likewise, maple caps (a piece of wood glued to the top of the main body, which is usually a wood like mahogany) are said to brighten up the sound or provide more sustain.

-But it’s important to remember that electric guitars are not acoustic guitars in one key respect: they do not produce sound the same way.
-Acoustic guitars are basically analog echo chambers; electric guitars rely on magnetic fields.
 When you strum an electric guitar, the steel string vibrations interrupt the pickup’s magnetic field, and the resulting signal is transmitted to your amp, which amplifies the sound.
-This is a significantly different process from an acoustic, even if the input (i.e., a vibrating string) is the same.
+This is a significantly different process from an acoustic, even if the input—a vibrating string—is the same.

-Does It Matter?
+Okay, but Does It Matter?

-In my opinion, it’s the confusion surrounding this distinction that gets guitarists all riled up.
 Some claim that the characteristics of the wood and the vibration of the body still affect the sound of an electric, while others argue that physics proves it just isn’t so.
-But who is right?
-Does tonewood matter for an electric guitar or not?

-It seems to me that the best answer is “yes,” with a caveat.
+It seems to me that the best answer is “yes”…with a caveat.

-If the vibration of a steel string over a magnetic field is how an electric guitar makes a sound, it makes sense to believe that anything that affects a string’s vibration will, in the end, affect the sound too.
-And since the guitar string is attached to both the neck (at the nut) and the body (at the bridge), it makes sense to think that the materials the guitar is made from do interact with the string and alter how it vibrates.
+And since the guitar string is attached to both the neck (at the nut) and the body (at the bridge), it makes sense to think that the materials the guitar is made from interact with the string and alter how it vibrates.

 This line of thought leads me to believe that yes, tonewoods do matter on an electric guitar.
 But compared to many other factors, they matter very little.